genie-platform/genie-backend/README.md

 - The initiator starts a new project and creates a project fund.
 - He or his users lock value (DAI) in the fund for an opportunity to win the reward and support the project.
 The DAI is invested in Compound's lending protocol.
 - The winner, or the group of high achievers are winning the reward.
-- New reward starts to generate based on the locked value.
+- The reward starts to generate again based on the locked value.
 - New users are joining and increase the reward while the leavers are taking it's stake and decrease it.

 # We are Live!